 The Choristers’ main point of contact when performing with the Choir is with the College’s Director of Music, Daniel Hyde.
 Daniel is a Music Fellow of King’s College and is responsible for the Choir’s activities; he has held the post since 2019 following similar prestigious positions at Jesus College Cambridge, Magdalen College Oxford, and St Thomas Church, Fifth Avenue, New York.

 Assisting the Director of Music are two Organ Scholars.
 They are undergraduate students of King's who, alongside their academic work, have responsibility for most of the organ playing in Chapel and the accompaniment of the Choir.
 The Organ Scholars also assist with morning chorister practices, as well as with training of the choristers and probationers.

 The Choristers perform alongside the Choral Scholars.
 These are 14 undergraduate students of King’s who sing the alto, tenor and bass parts in the Choir; like the Organ Scholars, these duties are addition to their regular academic studies at King’s College and the University of Cambridge.
 They are appointed on the basis of both their academic and vocal performance.

-The School is responsible for safe-guarding all of the students of King’s College School (Child Protection Policy).
-Everyone who works with children is screened, and the Chapel staff and Choral Scholars receive advice on the safe-guarding of children.
+The School is responsible for safe-guarding all of the students of King’s College School.
+Everyone who works with children is screened, and the Chapel staff and Choral Scholars receive training on the safe-guarding of children.